CanLi1/CanLi1.github.io/_pages/research.md

 Here are several research areas that we currently work on:

 **Sustainable energy systems design**
-The major economies in the world including the U.S., EU, and China all have set their goals to achieve net zero carbon emission in the next few decades.
+The major economies in the world including the U.S., EU, and China all have set their goals to achieve net-zero carbon emission in the next few decades.
 As process systems engineers, we aim to design sustainable energy systems to help transition to the carbon-neutral future.
-The new designs incorporate the chemical industry, the electricity systems that have both thermal and renewable generation sources, the natural gas system, etc. The tightly coupled energy systems could yield significant economic and environmental benefits.
+The new designs incorporate the chemical industry, the power systems that have both thermal and renewable generation sources, the natural gas system, etc. The tightly coupled energy systems could yield significant economic and environmental benefits.
 In addressing this problem, large-scale optimization problems have to be solved because of the spatial and temporal complexity of the problems that integrate design and operating decisions and under high uncertainty.
-In addition, huge amount of data from different industries  have to be processed in meaningful ways.
+In addition, the huge amount of data from different industries  have to be processed in meaningful ways.
 To develop capabilities for solving these problems, we have to advance the field of mathematical optimization and machine learning.